Edinburgh Fringe shines through August rain

 "The Fringe's loyal audiences have this year enjoyed another exciting, exhilarating, challenging and entertaining month in Edinburgh," Mainland said.

-The International Festival runs on to Sunday, ending with an explosive display of fireworks soaring and bursting from the ramparts of the castle which dominates the city center.
+The International Festival runs on to Sunday, ending with an explosive display of fireworks soaring and bursting from the ramparts of the castle which dominates the city centre.

 Executives from each of the Festival associations have said they plan to target London next year to attract visitors from around the world already coming to England for the 2012 Olympic Games.